 Oral Health and Diabetes

 So, keeping the blood glucose within normal will help lower the risk.
-Also, we can lessen the risk of oral health issues by giving up smoking, exercising on a regular basis, and eating a healthy and balanced diet.
+Also, we can lessen the risk of oral health issues by giving up smoking, exercising regularly, and eating a healthy and balanced diet.

 We must make sure to visit our dentist at least 2 times per year.
 In that way, any infection will be treated early.
 Bear in mind that small dental issues might rapidly escalate, and regular visits to our dentist will pick up on these issues.